 (Video: Market coach Doug Hirschhorn, PhD, discusses how traders are likely to deal with Trader Trepidation in 2010.)

-The theme for this week, and probably for the next few months, is “trader trepidation.”
-Here are three reasons why traders might seem a little hesitant early in 2010:
+The theme for this week and probably for the next few months is “trader trepidation.”
+Here are three reasons why:

 Memory of not getting paid is fresh in traders' minds When traders have a bad year (like 2008), it usually takes two to three years before they get paid again.
 For example, in 2008, traders lost money.
 In 2009, they made back the losses from 2008, and in 2010, if they make money, they'll get paid in the first quarter of 2011.
 That’s a long time to be in the penalty box.